hidehiroanto/hanto-dojo/adversarial-machine-learning/level1/DESCRIPTION.md

-You've met SensAI, now meet the smol version: SenpAI.
+You've met sensAI, now meet the smol version: kōhAI.

-You can interact with SenpAI by starting the challenge and heading [here](/workspace/challenge).
+You can interact with kōhAI by starting the challenge and heading [here](/workspace/challenge).